Health & Safety

 Medical Dome & Staff

-Our Medical Dome is centrally located in Camp, and there is at least one trained and certified Medical Staff (RN, Nurse Practitioner, MD) on site 24-hours a day while camp is in session.
+Our Medical Dome is centrally located in Camp, and there is at least one trained or certified Medical Staff (RN, Nurse Practitioner, or MD) on site 24-hours a day while camp is in session.

 The Medical Dome provides routine health and wellness services, including access to sunscreen, Band-Aids, Vaseline, Q-tips, etc. for campers to provide their own self-care.